llinda/pixelpy/README.md

 ##Output Format
 Output is appended to the output file in the format:
 `filename|label|upper_left_x_coordinate|upper_left_y_coordinate|bottom_right_x_coordinate|bottom_right_y_coordinate`

+##Features
+- Label as many images as you want
+- Label as many sections within the images as you want
+- Label as rectangles or ovals
+- Instructions can be different for each image
+- Saves coordinate information in computer-readable format

 ##Disclaimer
 Not sure how easy or difficult this would be to get working on a windows computer.